F1rst-Unicorn/cinit/doc/README.md

 timestamps.

 Specifying `-v` twice gives messages up to the `TRACE` level.
-Tracing messages are considered part of the public API.
+Tracing messages are part of the public API.
 Specifying `-v` once gives messages up to the `DEBUG` level.
 This is the expected level for bug reports.
 Production installations should not specify the `-v` flag which gives messages up to the `INFO` level.